WGBH-MLA/AAPB2/app/views/primary_source_sets/war-on-poverty.md

 **Extension Activity**
 If you have time for an extension activity, have students write a “Letter to the Editor” channeling a particular perspective about Black community involvement in War on Poverty programs.
 Have students choose one of the following perspectives:

-a)	a supporter of Lyndon Johnson explaining why the War on Poverty is essential to granting opportunity and meaningful social equality to Black people
+- a supporter of Lyndon Johnson explaining why the War on Poverty is essential to granting opportunity and meaningful social equality to Black people
-b)	a member of the CDGM in Mississippi arguing that the federal government must restore Head Start funding
+- a member of the CDGM in Mississippi arguing that the federal government must restore Head Start funding
-c)	a Los Angeles activist protesting the firing of Opal Jones
+- a Los Angeles activist protesting the firing of Opal Jones
-d)	a local government official arguing that professionals, rather than community activists, should be shaping the direction of CAPs .
+- a local government official arguing that professionals, rather than community activists, should be shaping the direction of CAPs.
-e)	a supporter of Bayard Rustin making the case that Black activists should fight for the enactment of a “Freedom Budget” rather than local control of CAPs
+- a supporter of Bayard Rustin making the case that Black activists should fight for the enactment of a “Freedom Budget” rather than local control of CAPs

 4) Assessing the War on Poverty